KryptonBD/DriveSafe/README.md

 # Drive Safe
 Road Accident become a frequent inciedent of our life.
 Due to reckless driving many people got injured and many died.

 Due to Current record system all of the incident are tracked in papers as hard copy.
-So to get the past history of a driver, people have to traverse in these filed and much time waste on this.
+So to get the past history of a driver, people have to traverse in these file and much time waste on this.

 As a result many reckless driver got unpunished, roam free and many cause more damage to lives.